 What is the most important information I should know about drospirenone and estradiol (Angeliq)?

-Stop using this medication and call your doctor at once if you feel short of breath, have sudden numbness or weakness on one side of the body, sudden headache, confusion, or problems with vision, speech, or balance.
+Stop using drospirenone and estradiol and call your doctor at once if you have chest pain, sudden numbness or weakness, a sudden severe headache, confusion, problems with vision or speech, or if you have pain, swelling, warmth, or redness in one or both legs.

 Call your doctor right away if you have a breast lump, unusual vaginal bleeding, or jaundice (yellowing of the skin or eyes).